kinten108101/boki/README.md

 - Enter a URL to the Steam Workshop page of an add-on/mod item and Boki will download it for you;
 - See history of download attempts;

-The logo is inspired by an artwork by Tony Zenitium (Source: [here](https://zenitium.artstation.com/projects/3dm1XE) and [here](https://www.artstation.com/artwork/3dm1XE)).

 <p>
 	<img src="data/resources/preview-1.png" width="32%">
 	<img src="data/resources/preview-2.png" width="32%">